uktrade/platform-tools/README.md

 The regression tests will attempt to deploy `demodjango` to the `toolspr` environment and run smoke tests.

-This is currently only trigger on merges to the `main` branch for this code base and on a schedule early every morning.
+This is currently only triggered on merges to the `main` branch for this code base and on a schedule early every morning.

 You can trigger a regression test run for your branch using the following command...